2022 American Athletic Conference football season

 The 2022 American Athletic Conference football season is the 31st NCAA Division I FBS Football season of the American Athletic Conference (The American).
 The season is the tenth since the former Big East Conference dissolved and became the American Athletic Conference and the ninth season of the College Football Playoff in place.
 The American is considered a member of the Group of Five (G5) together with Conference USA, the MAC, Mountain West Conference and the Sun Belt Conference.
 In September 2021, Cincinnati, Houston, and UCF accepted invitations to join the Big 12 Conference.
 The three schools had been contractually required to remain with The American through 2024, but the conference and its departing members reached a buyout agreement that allowed those schools to leave in 2023.
-The entire schedule was released on February 17, 2022.

-Previous season

-Cincinnati finished with a 13–1 (8–0 AAC) record, winning the AAC Championship Game against Houston.
-It was the second consecutive AAC championship and third consecutive AAC Championship game appearance in program history.
-The Bearcats were ranked fourth in the final College Football Playoff rankings, thus becoming the first Group of Five team to make the playoffs.
-After the Bearcats loss to Alabama in the Cotton Bowl, Cincinnati finished fourth in the final AP Poll marking the best finish in program history.

-Seven AAC teams participated in bowl games during the 2021 season; the league finished 4–1.